keepthrifty/keepthrifty.github.io/_posts/2016-10-10-become-twice-as-happy-with-half-as-much.md

 * [An American home has, on average, 2.93 TV sets](http://www.nielsen.com/us/en/insights/news/2010/u-s-homes-add-even-more-tv-sets-in-2010.html){: target="_blank"}.
 * [There are 116.2 million households in the US with an average of 2.63 people per household](https://www.census.gov/quickfacts/table/PST045215/00){: target="_blank"}

-{% assign tweet-text = "If every person in the USA was watching TV alone, we'd still have 35 million TVs sitting idle" %}
+_Fun with math:_ {% include tweet-link.html tweet-text="If every person in the USA was watching TV alone, we'd still have 35 million TVs sitting idle" %}

-_Fun with math:_ {% include tweet-link.html %}

 It gets better (or maybe worse is a more appropriate term):